 Will GST help in curbing black money?

 1. Well, the most basic reason behind generation of black money is the age old system practiced in our country of “kacha bill” and “pakka bill”.
 The ‘kacha bill’ and ‘pakka bill’ system in our country has helped mobilize black money.
-GST will help put an end to this.
+Goods and Services Tax will help put an end to this.
 Now, let’s see what is “kacha bill” and “pakka bill”.
 A kacha bill is the bill on which a consumer need not to pay tax to seller of goods i.e. kacha bill is a bill which is not a sale invoice and not a tax invoice.
 It is not reflected in books of traders.
 Since, the consumer do not want to pay tax, traders are forced to buy goods on kacha bill from whole sellers/distributors and it’s a never ending progressive chain of tax evasion.

 A pakka bill is essentially either a sale invoice or tax invoice on which the buyer needs to pay tax on value of goods being purchased.
 Since, tax is paid, it is accounted for in financial system.